bevy-cheatbook/bevy-cheatbook/src/setup/bevy-git.md

 ## Should you use bleeding-edge bevy?

-Currently, bevy does not make patch releases, only major releases when there are enough exciting new changes for a flashy press release.
+Currently, bevy does not make patch releases, only major releases.
 The latest release is often missing the latest bug fixes, usability improvements, and features.
 It may be compelling to join in on the action!

 If you are new to bevy, this might not be for you; you might be more comfortable using the released version.
 It will have the best compatibility